Jacob731/helpful-python/.ipynb_checkpoints/README-checkpoint.md

 # helpful-python
-This Repo contains helpful python scripts for working with data
+This repo contains helpful python scripts for working with data This repo contains jupyter notebooks for reference